 The Emotional Toll of Infertility on Women

-Are struggling to get pregnant?
+Are you struggling to get pregnant?
 Do you feel inadequate?
 Are you tired of the questions and pressure?
 Many women struggling with infertility feel stigmatized and inadequate.
-Though infertility can greatly affect the couple as a unit, it usually impacts women significantly harder.
-Though men often want to have children and become fathers, many women see motherhood as a necessary part of their identity as the grow in life.
-Often women feel responsible for not getting pregnant and as a result, commonly carry the burden as if it is their “fault.”
-Infertility in women can result in feelings of guilt, insecurity, frustration, sadness, anxiety, anger, and depression.
+Though infertility can affect the couple as a unit, it usually impacts women much harder.
+Men often want to have children and become fathers.
+But, many women see motherhood as a necessary part of their identity as they grow in life.
+Women often feel responsible for not getting pregnant.
+As a result, they carry the burden as if it is their "fault."
+Infertility in women can result in feelings of:

 How Infertility Affects Relationships

 Many couples see having a child as a significant milestone that can strengthen their relationship.
-So, it’s no surprise that stress begins to build in the relationship after all the attempts at trying to conceive fall short.
-Soon worry, frustration, and sadness begin to grow and many times partners begin to blame themselves or each other.
-Seeing friends begin to have children as well as the well meaning (and annoying) questions from parents and in-laws further compound a couple’s struggle.
-Many times couples have to go to couples counseling to work out the emotional stress infertility causes.
+So, it's no surprise that stress begins to build in the relationship after all the attempts at trying to conceive fall short.
+Soon worry, frustration, and sadness begin to grow.
+Often, partners begin to blame themselves or each other.
+Seeing friends begin to have children in addition to the well-meaning (but annoying) questions from parents and in-laws further compounds a couple's struggle.
+In many cases, couples have to go to couples counseling to work out the emotional stress infertility causes.

 The Stress of Infertility Treatment on Women

-When couples grow weary of “trying” on their own with no pregnancy, they begin to look with fervent hope at the various treatment options.
-Though men undergo testing for infertility, women usually go through more rigorous and invasive testing methods.
-As soon as possible causes are determined, and your doctor discusses treatment options, you find yourself grasping for even more hope of getting pregnant.
-While some women become pregnant soon after treatment, many struggle to get pregnant even with multiple medical interventions.
-When this happens, it can increase feelings of low self-worth, high anxiety, hopelessness, frustration, and depression.
+Couples can often grow weary of "trying" on their own with no pregnancy.
+When this occurs, they begin to look with fervent hope at the various treatment options.
+Men undergo testing for infertility.
+But, women usually go through more rigorous and invasive testing methods.
+As soon as possible causes are determined, and your doctor discusses treatment options.
+Then, you find yourself grasping for even more hope of getting pregnant.
+Some women become pregnant soon after treatment.
+But, many struggle to get pregnant even with many medical interventions.
+When this happens, it can increase feelings of low self-worth and high anxiety.
+As well as hopelessness, frustration, and depression.

 Psychological Symptoms of Infertility

-Because infertility is such a difficult experience, it is important to recognize the symptoms that come with it.
+Infertility is such a difficult experience.
+So, it is important to recognize the symptoms that come with it.
 These are some of the psychological symptoms associated with infertility:

 - Mood swings